konflux-ci/release-service-catalog/tasks/check-data-keys/README.md

 # check-data-keys

-Tekton task to check that all required information is present in the data file in order to use the specified system(s).
-If any required keys are missing, the task will fail.
+Tekton task that validates data keys against a schema to ensure that all required keys for a system(s) are present and correctly formatted.
+The system(s) passed into the `systems` parameter become required.
+The schema validation also applies to all data passed into the `dataPath` parameter, meaning all the data keys must be allowed and formatted correctly.

-For example, if `releaseNotes` is passed as a system and the data file does not have all the required releaseNotes keys, the task will fail.
+For example, if `releaseNotes` is passed as a system and the data file does not have all the required releaseNotes keys, the schema will give validation errors, and the task will fail.

 Currently, `releaseNotes`, and `cdn` are the only supported systems.